[mc4wp_form id="5389"]

 Funding Repairs

-• A review of your governing documents; particularly, the “repair after casualty” section of the insurance provision to determine the mechanics of the process.
+• Governing Documents – A review of your governing documents; particularly, the “repair after casualty” section of the declaration often contains applicable procedures and requirements which impact reconstruction, the adoption of assessments to fund repairs, etc.

 • Estimates of Costs – Immediately after deciding to rebuild or repair damage to property for which the association is responsible, the association must obtain reliable and detailed estimates of the cost to rebuild or repair.

-• Construction Fund – The construction fund shall be disbursed to pay costs in the manner required by the board of directors of the association upon approval by an architect qualified to practice in Florida and employed by the association to supervise the work.
+• Construction Fund – The construction fund shall be disbursed to pay costs in the manner required by the board of directors of the association upon approval by a licensed and qualified professional employed by the association to supervise the work.

 Settling the Insurance Claims

 Insurance policies need to be examined to ensure that “proof of loss” forms are filed within the time limit required under the policies.
-As a general rule, flood policies require that proof of loss be filed within sixty days after the flood.
+As a general rule, flood policies require that proof of loss be filed within sixty (60) days after the flood, although these deadlines are often extended.
+However, it is critical that the association is aware of the specific deadlines contained in their policies.

-The adjuster employed by your insurance company is not incentivized to get you the most money possible.
-His or her job is to ensure that the claim remains as small as possible.
-For this reason, many associations decide to hire their own Public Adjuster to shepherd their claim through the often convoluted process.
-In some instances, the assistance of an independent public adjuster may be beneficial when dealing with the nuances of an ambiguous insurance policy.
+The adjuster employed by your insurance company is not the association’s advocate.
+His or her job is to properly evaluate the claim while also protecting the interests of the insurance company who employs/retained them.
+For this reason, many associations decide to hire their own public adjuster to shepherd their claim through the often convoluted claims process and serve as the association’s advocate.
+In many instances, the assistance of an independent public adjuster may be beneficial when dealing with the nuances of an often complex insurance policy.

-Most adjusters will work for a fee based upon a percentage of the insurance proceeds.
-As with other contracts, your association attorney can assist you in navigating the terms and conditions of any contract you are considering with a public adjuster and any others involved in emergency services or repairs.
+Most adjusters will work for a contingency fee based upon a percentage of the insurance proceeds.
+As with other contracts, your association attorney can assist you in navigating the terms and conditions of the contract you are considering with a public adjuster and any others involved in emergency services or repairs.
 It is important to remember that public adjusters provide a specific set of services to adjust and value a claim.
-They cannot perform any activities restricted to the practice of law, such as filing a lawsuit to collect monies owed to you if your insurance company denies your claim or decides to greatly undervalue it, evaluating whether a release should be signed in order to recover insurance proceeds, or complying with complex post-loss duties to recover under the policy
+They cannot perform any activities related to the practice of law, such as filing a lawsuit to collect monies owed to you if your insurance company denies your claim or decides to greatly undervalue it; evaluating whether a release should be signed in order to recover insurance proceeds; or complying with complex post-loss duties to recover under the policy.

 Share this article